rob-brown/tricks-of-the-trade-jekyll/_posts/2021-02-22-the-best-starter.markdown

 There is a very stark difference between my Squirtle amiibo and the Pokémon Trainer equivalent.
 Seeing they are almost identical in every way, they should perform the same.
 Yet, the two amiibo acted very differently.
 The Pokémon Trainer variant Squirtle would flare blitz of the stage.
 It would come back and grab the ledge.
 It would then jump and flare blitz soaring over the opponent's head and off the other side of the stage.
 It would repeat this back and forth across the stage.
 All the while the opponent just stands there dumbfounded that this Charizard is inflicting self-damage.

-The other five amiibo didn't behave this way.
-I wish I had footage of this behavior but this is the closest I could find.
-It only has one jump to flare blitz.
+The other five amiibo almost never behaved this way.
+Here's a clip:

-<video width="560" playsinline="" src="/assets/vid/jump-flare-blitz.mov" controls=""></video>
+<video width="560" playsinline="" src="/assets/vid/jump-flare-blitz2.mp4" controls=""></video>

 I have two hypotheses about this behavior: